Why Orthodontics Matters

 Additional Benefits of Orthodontics

 Even widely spaced teeth have their own set of problems.
-If you have widely spaced teeth, you may have noticed that food is easily trapped between your teeth and may stay there until you can brush or floss it out.
-During the time that the food is trapped, bacteria can thrive, leading to bad breath or possibly tooth decay.
+If you have widely spaced teeth, you may have noticed that food is easily trapped between your teeth and may stay there until you can brush or floss it out, leading to bad breath or possibly tooth decay.

-It may well be that the problems with your teeth won’t be likely to cause any of these additional problems, but we do advise an orthodontic evaluation for everyone.
-There’s no fee for your initial consultation, and we’re very gentle, so you have nothing to lose and even less to be apprehensive about, even if you haven’t been to a dentist in a long time.
+We do advise an orthodontic evaluation for everyone.
+There’s no fee for your initial consultation, and we’re very gentle, so you have nothing to lose, and even less to be apprehensive about.
+Even if you haven’t been to a dentist in a long time.

-Call Swords Orthodontics today to schedule an evaluation (it's free) for yourself or your child!
+Call Swords Orthodontics today to arrange an evaluation for yourself or your child!